 The Haven NetTent is the perfect companion for the Haven Tarp.
-It's specifically designed for hikers looking for an ultralight double wall shelter option.
+It's specifically designed for hikers looking for an ultralight double-wall shelter option.
 With an overall length of 88" (224 cm) and vertical end walls, the Haven NetTent will accommodate the tallest hikers.
 The Haven can be paired with the Haven NetTent to form a fully enclosed, two-person, double-walled shelter with a bathtub floor.
 The Haven Bundle can be found here.

-Dual doors allows each person has their own exit.
+Dual doors allow each person has their own exit.
 No more crawling over your partner in the dark of night.

 Unlike most net tents that slope directly from the peak to the floor.
 The Haven NetTent has vertical walls at either end which raises the netting off your face and feet, allows for a smaller footprint and more usable interior space.

 The Haven NetTent easily clips into the Haven Tarp after the tarp has been set up.
 Setting up the tent in the rain is a simple matter of setting up the tarp, crawling in, then unfolding and hanging the Haven NetTent.
 This keeps the Haven NetTent dry.
 When taking down the tent in the rain, simply reverse the process.
 Store the Haven NetTent in your pack to keep it dry and place the Haven Tarp in an outside pocket of your pack.

 The HavenBy: Six Moon Designs

 12" X 4.5"